Your first week

 - Attend an information fair to meet staff from Careers and Employability, Sport and Recreation, the Students' Union and more.

-- Register for your course and get your ID checked
+- Register for your course and get your ID checked (Tuesday 10 to Friday 13 September only)

 - Collect your Student Card